mcasto/menu-builder/README.md

 It provides methods to export the menu tree you build, and to import one that was previously built.

+At some point, I might offer built versions of this, but, for now, if you use Electron, you can download and build for your system.

 ## Install the dependencies
 ```bash
 yarn